wbaopaul/scATAC-pro/README.md

                  -i peak_file1,peak_file2,(peak_file3...),200
                  -c configure_user.txt

-- After clustering, user can interactively visualize the cis-element chromatin accessibility using [VisCello](https://github.com/qinzhu/VisCello), in R:
+- After clustering, user can interactively visualize and analyze the data with module *visualize*

 ```
 scATAC-pro -s visualize -i output/downstream_analysis/YOUR_PEAK_CALLER/YOUR_CELL_CALLER/VisCello_obj -c configure_user.txt

 ```
+- The more details about the visualization can be found at [VisCello](https://github.com/qinzhu/VisCello/tree/VisCello-atac)

 Detailed Usage
 --------------